 Aligning Measurement of Personal Attributes to Predict Adult Life Outcomes

-In a unique multidisciplinary, multinational research effort, the CEHD is investigating the development of personality traits, executive function, and economic preferences and how these skills predict academic achievement and health outcomes.
+In a unique multidisciplinary research effort, CEHD is investigating the development of personality traits, executive function, and economic preferences and how these skills predict academic achievement and health outcomes.

-CEHD Director James J. Heckman leads the project with co-principal investigators Stephanie M. Carlson of the University of Minnesota; Thomas J. Dohmen of the University of Bonn; and Patrick.
+CEHD Director James J. Heckman leads the project with co-principal investigators Stephanie M. Carlson of the University of Minnesota and Patrick.
 C Kyllonen of the Educational Testing Service.

-Objective 1: Aligning Measurement of Psychological Traits and Economic Preferences
+Objective 1: Aligning Measurements of Psychological Factors and Economic Preferences to Predict Outcomes in Health and Wellbeing

 Personality traits, executive function skills, and economic preferences that emerge in childhood impact children’s health and life outcomes, particularly through physical and psychological well-being, educational achievement, and workforce decisions.